 Consequently, all products manufactured by EXFO comply with the WEEE (Waste Electrical and Electronic Equipment) Directive (Directive 2012/19/EU), a legislation enacted by the European Union regulating the disposal of electrical and electronic equipment.

-As for the RoHS (Restriction of Hazardous Substances) Directive 2011/65/EU, which restricts the use of certain hazardous substances in electrical and electronic equipment:
+As for the RoHS (Restriction of Hazardous Substances) Directive 2011/65/EU, which restricts the use of certain hazardous substances in electrical and electronic equipment, EXFO products are subject to the RoHS Directive and comply with the regulation.

 For more information on our recycling policies, contact us.